 How to Volunteer at an Animal Shelter

-Written by Anna on January 30, 2012
+January 30, 2012 By Anna

 Animal shelters struggle from over population and lack of funding.
 There are many ways to help them.
 You can donate items they need or you can support by volunteering in your spare time.

-The first thing you should do is to find animal shelters in your vicinity.
+is to find animal shelters in your vicinity.
 Each shelter is different; there are many organizations, leagues or local animal groups that operate them.
-Check the yellow pages or the internet to find them by zip code.

 Choosing how you will volunteer will depend on the work or activities needed because some require specialized training.
 Shelters often have an age requirement for volunteers.
 They must be 16 years old or older.
 The working hours also depend on availabilities or their volunteering rules.